-The Forbes 400 is a ranking of the wealthiest Americans.
-In order to get a place on the list, you now have to have a net worth of around 2.9 billion US dollars - last year you had to have 2.1 billion.
-This year's ranking contains 44 new names and said goodbye to some well-known ones, such as Donald Trump.
-The collective wealth of these 400 people increased by a whopping 40 percent last year.
-What hasn't increased, however, is philanthropy.
-The number of list members who donate more than 20 percent of their wealth to charity has fallen from ten to eight - that's two percent of all 400 billionaires.
+The Forbes 400 are a ranking of the wealthiest Americans.
+In order to get a place in the list, pure assets of around $ 2.9 billion must now be demonstrated – in the previous year 2.1 billion.
+The ranking contains 44 new names this year and said goodbye to some well -known, such as Donald Trump.
+The collective assets of these 400 people rose by a total of 40 percent last year.
+What has not increased, on the other hand, is the philanthropy.
+The number of list members who donate more than 20 percent of their assets for charitable purposes has dropped from ten to eight – this corresponds to two percent of all 400 billionaires.

 Among the world's elite, many people proudly describe themselves as self-made billionaires.
 But how many of them can rightly say this about themselves?
 Forbes analyzed the careers of all 400 entries on the list and divided them into one of ten categories.